contao/docs/docs/manual/article-management/content-elements/text-elements.en.md

 ![right-justified]({{% asset "icons/right.svg" %}}?classes=icon) **right-aligned**.
 When **left-** or **right-aligned**, the text **flows around** the image (as symbolized by the icon).

-**Full-size view/new window:** If this option is selected, the image will be opened in its original size when clicked.
-This option is not available for linked images.

-**Overwrite meta data:**  Here you can overwrite the meta data from the file manager.
+**Overwrite metadata:**  Here you can overwrite the metadata from the file manager.

 **Alternate text:** Here you can enter an alternative text for the image *(alt attribute)*.
 Accessible web pages should contain a short description for each object, which is displayed if the object itself cannot be displayed.
 Alternative